 Want to know when the next chapter is available?
 Sign up below to be among the first to receive each chapter.

 Choosing the right action is more complicated than it might seem.

-The mistake that I see teams make time and again is that they are too quick to agree to an Action Item.
+The mistake I see teams make time and again is that they are too quick to agree to an Action Item.

 Here’s what I mean.

 Great!
 Next, the team will converge on the impediment they feel is most important to discuss (for example, using dot voting).
-During this time, the team should think critically and try to narrow down the ideas to one or two that require more focus and attention.
+During this time, the team should think critically and try to narrow the ideas to one or two that require more focus and attention.

 This diverge and then converge pattern enables teams to collectively brainstorm in an effective manner.

 Tip: There are some cases in which talking about many different impediments in your retrospective makes sense.
 But in general, you should try to have a deep conversation about a single topic, rather than shallow conversations about many topics.

 Now here comes the mistake that many teams make.
 Once the team has converged on a topic of discussion, they skip right to coming up with an Action Item:

 By going directly from converging on an impediment to agreeing on an Action Item, the team doesn’t have a chance to openly brainstorm potential Action Items in the same way they brainstormed potential impediments.
 That’s the problem.
 (I talk about this in more detail in Chapter 2.)